constantAmateur/SoupX/README.md

 ### I can't find a good set of genes to estimate the contamination fraction.

 Generally the gene sets that work best are sets of genes highly specific to a cell type that is present in your data at low frequency.
 Think HB genes and erythrocytes, IG genes and B-cells, TPSB2/TPSAB1 and Mast cells, etc.  Before trying anything more esoteric, it is usually a good idea to at least try out the most commonly successful gene sets, particularly HB genes.
 If this fails, the `plotMarkerDistribution` function can be used to get further inspiration as described in the vignette.
-If all of this yields nothing, we suggest either leaving your data uncorrected or trying a range of corrections to see what effect this has on your downstream analysis.
+If all of this yields nothing, we suggest trying a range of corrections to see what effect this has on your downstream analysis.
 In our experience most experiments have somewhere between 2-10% contamination.

 ### `estimateNonExpressingCells` can't find any cells to use to estimate contamiantion.